ShlokArora2709/DocWise/README.md

 **Live Deployement Link**-https://docwise.onrender.com
 ## Description

+# DocWise

 **DocWise** is a Django-based web application designed to manage medical consultations and reports.
 It includes features for uploading and processing medical reports, registering doctors, booking appointments, and engaging with a medical chatbot.
-The application also supports video calling for virtual consultations using WebRTC.
+The application also supports video calling for virtual consultations using WebRTC and employs Retrieval-Augmented Generation (RAG) to enhance chatbot responses.

 ## Features